jijivjacob1/stockPerformance/readme.md

 # The Oracles of Wall Street
 ### Stock Performance Predictions using Machine Learning
 ____________________________________________________________________________________________________________
 Emotions can drive short-term market fluctuations causing disconnect between the price and true value of a company’s shares.
 Over long periods of time, a company’s fundamentals ultimately cause the value and market price of its shares to converge.
-This projects uses forty stock features to attempt to predict stock performance compared to the S&P 500 Index using three machine learning algorithms:
+This projects uses forty stock features to attempt to predict stock performance compared to the S&P 500 Index using two machine learning algorithms:

     * Support Vector Machine Classifier
     * Random Forest Classifier